 I also want to offer a few words of encouragement… even if you think that you have a black-thumb and will never be able to keep a plant alive, there is hope!
 It’s just a matter of understanding what you plant needs.
+There are many hard to kill houseplants out there.
 Pick low-maintenance and easy plants to start with… eventually, you can level up to the beautiful Fiddle-Leaf Fig!

 There are many many reasons why a houseplant might die.
 However, there are some that are more common than others.
 We’re going to take a look at the most common reasons and I’ll give you advice on how you might be able to save your plant (or at least, not repeat the same error again!).